Last updated January 2023 | Contact | Privacy Policy

 ADDENDUM

 Undertaking this research back in 1996 was a formidable task, especially given the absence of internet resources during that era.
 Accessing, compiling, and analyzing data manually proved to be immensely time-consuming and challenging, particularly considering my non-Jewish background and the need to immerse myself in the intricacies of the culture.
 However, the sheer fascination of the research compelled me to continue gathering additional data over the years, some of which was graciously provided by Jewish individuals who reached out with valuable information.
-For their contributions, I am deeply grateful and intend to integrate this new data into the paper in 2024.
+For their contributions, I am deeply grateful.

 ACKNOWLEDGEMENTS

-I would like to acknowledge, with thanks, the kind support of:
+I would like to acknowledge, with thanks, the kind support of the following individuals and institutions:

 Professor Ruth Finnegan (Open University) for constructive, positive feedback on this paper.